alex-kinokon/jsx-dom/README.md

 );
 ```

-**Note:** If you are coming from a previous version and are using `createElement` instead of `h`, no change is necessary as both of them will continue to work.
+**Note:** If you need JSX.Fragment support in TypeScript, you must `import` the entire library as `React` namespace because of TypeScript restrictions.

 You need to tell your transpiler to use the name `h`.
-If you prefer not to, skip to the next section for instructions.
+If you prefer not to, or you need to use JSX.Fragment, skip to the next section for instructions.
 For Babel users, specify within your `.babelrc`:

 ```js
 "plugins": [